lgaudreau/PowerShell/README.md

 # PowerShell
-#Just a collection of snippets I've either written or cobbled together.
+#Just a collection of snippets I've written.